 ARGENTINA SIDE – CONTINUED

-I am guessing you may be getting hungry by this point, so there a number of snack bars and restaurants that can be found in central park to grab some food and take a rest.
+I am guessing you may be getting hungry by this point, so there are a number of snack bars and restaurants that can be found in central park to grab some food and take a rest.

 Alternatively, it is advisable to bring a packed lunch as the restaurants can be a bit overpriced.

 Once you’ve had a feed, jump in the queue at the central station to ride the ecological train ride to the topmost section of the falls.
-Trains depart from the central station every half an hour and it is free of charge.

 Search All → Hotels & Resorts at Iguazu